 ~ Carrie Reap

 "Always a fun and enjoyable experience with Missy.
-She always has something new and exciting ot try and makes us feel like great artists.
+She always has something new and exciting to try and makes us feel like great artists.
 I always look forward to her next class!" ~Katrina Midgett Shinn

 About San Miguel de Allende

 Mexico is a huge country that offers its visitors an amazing amount of diversity.
-San Miguel is located in the geographical center of the country and is said to be built upon a bed of crystal quartz.
+San Miguel de Allende is located in the geographical center of the country and is said to be built upon a bed of crystal quartz.
 Many people believe this legend aids in the “magical” quality so often associated with this town.
 San Miguel is a peaceful, safe environment, full of friendly people, sophistication and charm to spare.
 It is small, but far from sleepy.
 The streets are always full of visitors and locals in a lively and festive atmosphere.
 There is more than plenty to see and do on off hours during the retreat.
-The weather in October is temperate: breezy and cool.
+The weather in March is temperate: breezy and cool.
 Most days you can count on very cool mornings, warm to hot sunny afternoons, and slightly cooler evenings.
 Think layers and bring a light sweater.
 There is virtually no humidity.
 San Miguel is quite hilly in parts, and the streets are cobbled.
 You will most likely be doing a lot of walking (the best way to see the town!), so we suggest to bring good shoes.
 We are at 6000 feet and if you have not been in high altitudes, you may feel a bit tired the first day or two.
 Luckily, there are numerous cafes, parks and plazas for rest and refreshments all over town.
 There are also ample and inexpensive cabs (and Uber) available should you need a break from the walking.
 The cab drivers, incidentally are some of the best locals to practice your Spanish with!